Roth Conversions

 Pro-Rata Rule

-If you have basis in your IRA, you will need to have IRS form 8606 available and do conversions on a pro-rata basis.
-Specifically, if you have non-deducted IRA money, you have already paid taxes on part of your IRA (which is basis), and you don’t want to pay taxes again.
+If you have basis in your IRA, you must have IRS form 8606 available and do conversions on a pro-rata basis.
+Specifically, if you have non-deducted IRA money, you have already paid taxes on the part of your IRA (which is the basis), and you don’t want to pay taxes again.
 Consider the Cream in the Coffee Maneuver to liberate your tax-free money from your IRA.

 5-year rule